 Under Pastor Peggs’ administration, there have been many new assistant ministers to help him with service to the congregation and the community.
-Reverends Willie Butler (deceased), Eddie L. Cross, Roland Person, Patrick Henry, Warrie Williams, Curtis Reeder, Rumell Bowens and Theodis Maclin, Jr., Mark Johnson, Dwight Fryer, Rodney Kirkwood, Michael Harris, Kenneth Harris, and Juwan Harrison.
+Reverends Willie Butler (deceased), Eddie L. Cross, Roland Person, Patrick Henry, (deceased) Warrie Williams, Curtis Reeder, Rumell Bowens and Theodis Maclin, Jr., Mark Johnson, Dwight Fryer, Rodney Kirkwood Sr., Michael Harris, Kenneth Harris, Davion Wallace (youngest) and Juwan Harrison.
 Reverend Warrie Williams was elected Assistant Pastor on November 5, 2008.

 With the congregation growing and maturing in Christ, there have also been additions of women ministers including Reverends Dell Stokes, Janice Hollowell-Wiseman, Marsha Chism, Wilma Peggs, Cassandra Blake, Marlene Harrison, and Deborah Akuchie.
 Reverend Akuchie became the first woman to preach from the pulpit at Fullview Missionary Baptist Church in 2002.

 The vision of church leadership and the programs available for the membership could not be accomplished without the dedication and hard work by the church deacons and trustees.
 We appreciate their service and countless hours of taking on the business affairs and spiritual direction of the church.